7 Hong Kong 80s Exploitation Movies You Might Want to Avoid

 Creepy crawlies have long been a staple in Hong Kong horror movies.
-In this 1982 flick, the film debut of Hong Kong 80s TV heartthrob Michael Miu, centipedes take center stage as the instrument of murder for a black magician.
+In this 1982 film debut of Hong Kong 80s TV heartthrob Michael Miu, centipedes take center stage as the instrument of murder for a black magician.
 Victims are infested with the many-legged beasties before dying from poisoning.
 Or they are manipulated and used as scapegoats for other killings.

 By today’s special effects standards, the beasties in Centipede Horror would likely come across as gimmicky.
 The Arthropods are too unnaturally large and plastic-like.
 That said, anyone with an aversion or phobia towards creepy crawlies should still steer clear of this nasty supernatural thriller.
 Of note, Centipede Horror is one of several 80s Hong Kong exploitation movies thriving on a brief fascination with Southeast Asian black magic.
 The movie goes to the extent of hiring a veteran Malaysian Malay actor to play the role of a bomoh (Malay witch-doctor).

 5. Devil Fetus (魔胎, Mo Toi)

 Thanks to the antics of a certain pea soup spewing little girl in the 70s, demonic possession forever became a cherished trope in horror movies.
-In the 80s, empowered by rising regional demand and better technology, a slew of such movies was produced in Hong Kong, the end products ranging from the ludicrous to the ghastly.
+In the 80s, empowered by rising regional demand and better technology, a slew of such films was produced in Hong Kong.
+The end products range from the ludicrous to the downright ghastly.

 For the latter, one of the most prominent examples is 1983’s Devil Fetus.
 To give you an idea of how nauseating this movie gets, author John Charles once described it as part of Hong Kong’s “early '80s gross-out cycle” of horror movies.
 The short of it, this is one 80s Hong Kong horror film you shouldn’t watch before, during, or even hours after a meal.